 Proceed to the next step to add storage as below screen.
-It is default selected 8GB which is enough but as per your Magento data if you need more then write the required space in the configuration
+It is default selected 8GB which is enough but as per your Magento data if you need more then write the required space

 Proceed to the next step to add tags as below screen

 You can add a tag to identify your instance in aws if there are multiple instances.
 In the above screen written Name tag to test instance.
 Same like you can add any information like environment = dev or production etc so you know what purpose of this instance.
 Now click on the configure security group button which is important to set up to allow access from the web.

 Here you have to create a new security group as above snap and given name and description.
 And allow this instance to access from web port 80 (HTTP) and 443(HTTPS).
 As we are going to set up Magento in this instance and it is must require to allow from web port.
 Additionally, if you allow from some specific IP then you can configure in source column for each port.
 On-screen it is 0.0.0.0/0, which means to allow for anyone to access this instance through the allowed port.